awonosuke/rest-api-cake/README.md

   }
 }

-// if unwraped Exception occur
+// if unwraped Exception is thrown
 {
   "code": 400~500,
   "url": "https://example.com",